-MBA’s website at www.mbapartnership.com.au includes information in a Statement of Notifiable Matters about credit reporting, including details of the credit reporting bodies to which MBA is likely to disclose your credit information.
-The Statement of Notifiable Matters also contains information about how you may obtain MBA’s Credit Reporting Policy (which is also displayed on the website) and on your rights to seek access to and correction of your credit-related personal information and to complain about MBA’s handing of your credit-related personal information.
-You may request a copy of the Statement of Notifiable Matters.
+We can provide you with information regarding a Statement of Notifiable Matters about credit reporting, including details of the credit reporting bodies to which MBA is likely to disclose your credit information.
+The Statement of Notifiable Matters also contains information about how you may obtain MBA’s Credit Reporting Policy and on your rights to seek access to and correction of your credit-related personal information and to complain about MBA’s handing of your credit-related personal information.
+You may request a copy of the Statement of Notifiable Matters in writing.

 STATEMENT BY APPLICANT(S) FOR CREDIT

-Please read the following carefully before signing this Engagement Letter, since by signing you agree to the following:
+By signing the Engagement Letter you agree to the following:

 - To assess an application by me/us for credit

 - To exchange information with other credit providers as to the status of this loan where I am in default with other credit providers

 - To assess my/our credit worthiness.

 I/we understand that the information exchanged can include anything about my/our credit worthiness, credit standing, credit history or credit capacity that credit providers are allowed to exchange under the Privacy Act.